What is a Beit Knesset?

-Ways To Be Connected
+Ways to be Connected

-Chavurot: A Chavurah is a small group of Temple B’nai Torah families, couples, or individuals who share common interests and a desire to gather together on a regular basis to develop their own close knit Jewish community, an extended family within our larger congregational family.
+A Chavurah is a small group of Temple B’nai Torah families, couples, or individuals who share common interests and a desire to gather together on a regular basis to develop their own close knit Jewish community, an extended family within our larger congregational family.
 For more information about our Chavurah program, please visit our Chavurot webpage.

-Mitzvah Corps: The Temple B’nai Torah Mitzvah Corps is you – the congregation – responding to the needs of your neighbors in times of change or crisis.
+The Temple B’nai Torah Mitzvah Corps is you – the congregation – responding to the needs of your neighbors in times of change or crisis.
 It is providing meals or challah, visiting members who are ill, providing transportation to medical appointments or to worship services, helping with childcare, and making phone calls offering support and condolences.
 Through these, and other mitzvot, members become acquainted, and in many cases, become friends.

 You can be a part of the Mitzvah Corps: Click here to visit the Mitzvah Corps webpage and learn more.

-Shamashim/Usher Training: Would you be interested in greeting congregants and guests at our Shabbat Services or other events?
+Would you be interested in greeting congregants and guests at our Shabbat Services or other events?
 You can volunteer once, twice or as often as you like.
 For more information email Jack Bookey.

-Social Action: We are committed to Tikkun Olam (Repair the World) and join together throughout the year to improve our broader community.
-Learn more about our decades long involvement in social action and join TOWG - our Tikkun Olam Working Group.
+We are committed to Tikkun Olam (Repair the World) and join together throughout the year to improve our broader community.
+Learn more about our decades long involvement in social action and join TOWG – our Tikkun Olam Working Group.

 [email protected]: A Home Havdalah Program